Edward Hicks: Working career

 In 1827, a schism formed within the Religious Society of Friends, between Hicksites (named after Edward Hicks' cousin Elias Hicks) and Orthodox Friends.
 As new settlers swelled Pennsylvania's Quaker community, many branched off into sects whose differences sometimes conflicted with one another, which greatly discouraged Edward Hicks from continuing to preach.
 Nonetheless, in his lifetime Hicks was better known as a minister than as a painter.
 He is buried at Newtown Friends Meetinghouse Cemetery in Newtown Township, Bucks County, Pennsylvania.
+He died in 1849.

 Painting

 Quaker beliefs prohibited a lavish life or having excessive quantities of objects or materials.
 Unable to maintain his work as a preacher and painter at the same time, Hicks transitioned into a life of painting, and he used his canvases to convey his beliefs.
 He was unconfined by rules of his congregation, and able to freely express what religion could not: the human conception of faith.